tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 ## Inkscape

-Replacement for Corel Draw or Adobe Illustrator
+Replacement for Corel Draw or Adobe Illustrator or Adobe InDesign

-Here is one of my drawings: a circuit diagram exported s a bitmap.
+Here is one of my drawings: a circuit diagram exported as a bitmap.

 ![30%](./pics/loco-v5-circuits.png)